Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 • AI and GenAI (40%)

-The strategic gap: lack of knowledge governance
+The strategic gap: a lack of knowledge governance

 Stable Processes + Smart Technologies + Widespread Skills.

-In an increasingly competitive and dynamic market environment, leadership will belong to those who can methodically integrate technology, skills and strategic vision, transforming these three pillars into a sustainable competitive advantage.
+In an increasingly competitive and dynamic market environment, leadership will belong to those who can methodically integrate technology, skills, and strategic vision, transforming these three pillars into a sustainable competitive advantage.